 3.)
 Leave on while you do everything else in the shower.

 4.)
 Shampoo AGAIN.
-This mixture is extra conditioning so it needs to be washed out to prevent your hair getting greasy.
+This mixture is extra conditioning so it needs to be washed out to prevent your hair from getting greasy.

 If you used a real avocado you will need to use the entire batch up right away.
-Otherwise, you’re hair mask made with the avocado butter should last several months.
+Otherwise, you’re hair mask made with avocado butter should last several months.

 PIN FOR LATER! –>DIY Deep Conditioner Avocado Hair Mask